Inquiry into rogue surgeon told of efforts to locate him in Libya

 “Many of the applicants are traumatised.
 Many of them are in pain or disabled.
 I expect most, if not all, are unfamiliar with the process of providing written witness statements.

-“Are they not simply employees of the board providing evidence about the way that the board, through its employee agents, acted in connection with matters falling within the inquiry’s terms of reference?” he asked.
+Mr Dawson pointed out they were “simply employees of the board” providing evidence about the way it acted “in connection with matters falling within the inquiry’s terms of reference”.

-“I would not expect such employees to have to seek their own advice in that regard, when their statement is provided as an individual agent through whom NHS Tayside transacted its contact with the outside world, as NHS Tayside have indicated that they do not intend to speak at this hearing.”
+He added: “I would not expect such employees to have to seek their own advice in that regard, when their statement is provided as an individual agent through whom NHS Tayside transacted its contact with the outside world.”

-The inquiry was announced following a long-running campaign by former patients of Mr Eljamel.
+Ms Cherry also asked whether the inquiry or ICR would be able to ascertain the “completeness and accuracy” of patient records set to form part of the evidence, citing patient concerns that they may have been altered.

-Alan Ogilvie, spokesman for the Patients Action Group of former patients, earlier described the preliminary hearing as a “significant, if profoundly delayed, milestone”.
+She said: “This, sir, is an issue of concern to many in the patient group who have become aware down through the many years that their medical records may be incomplete, or that they may even have been falsified.”

 The inquiry, before Lord Weir, is due to hear opening statements from all sides in late November, ahead of the first round of evidential hearings commencing on February 9, 2026.